Menu

 Advances in Medicine and Healthcare

-The UK has seen tremendous advancements in medicine and healthcare over the years, contributing to the overall improvement in life expectancy.
+Over the years, the UK has seen tremendous advancements in medicine and healthcare, which have contributed to the overall improvement in life expectancy.

 Some noteworthy advancements include: